OCA/sale-workflow/sale_covenant/README.rst

 Allowing to define settings in Sale fields (default values, allowed values, etc) according settings on a new object Sale Covenant (contract).
 Use this module to define specific use case to your market, i.e.:

-- specific market: department store,
+- public or private markets.
-- deliver products with white mark
+- deliver products with white mark: customers becomes the original producer from their customers point of view.
+- several covenant (markets) by customer are possible (i.e. public markets).
+- several customers share commercial conditions through the same covenant: department store or franchisee.
-- sale to several clients of the same market but invoice a unique partner
+- sale to several clients of the same market but invoice a unique partner.

 Usage